-Also known as Caribbean Sand Tilefish, Sand Blanquillo and Muttonfish.
+Also known as Caribbean Sand Tilefish, Muttonfish, Sand Blanquillo, Sand Eel, Sandfish, Whitey, Whiting.

 Tilefish form undersea Pueblo villages made from gravel or sand substrate these self-made burrows and caves are at the base of reefs or piles of rock, often in canyons or at the edge of steep slopes.

 If disturbed they quickly dive head-first into their constructed retreats.
 Ref: https://www.fishbase.se/summary/3541